 Screening Instruments For Targeting Educational Risk

 Beautifully redesigned, fillable and self-calculating versions of all 3 SIFTER forms enable emailing a form to a teacher, having her complete it, and sending it back to the managing teacher of the deaf/hard of hearing or educational audiologist.
-Redesigned, fillable forms are included in Documenting Skills for Success.
+Redesigned, fillable forms can be found at Teacher Tools Takeout (teachertoolstakeout.com).
 Paper versions below are still available at no cost.

 by Karen Anderson, PhD & Noel Matkin, PhD Teacher completed questionnaire for children with hearing loss who are age 3 through age 5.
 Paper format only.
 It is unlawful to create an online version of the Preschool SIFTER or post to on other websites.

 by Karen Anderson, PhD Teacher completed questionnaire for children with hearing loss in grade 1 through grade 5 or 6.
-Paper format only.
 It is unlawful to create an online version of the SIFTER or post to on other websites.

 by Karen Anderson, PhD Teacher completed questionnaire for children with hearing loss in middle and high school.
-Paper format only.
 It is unlawful to create an online version of the Secondary SIFTER or post to on other websites.